 In addition, the following general qualifications are taken into consideration as requirements:

 Please see the recruitment page for more information about the requirements and recruitment procedure.
-All vacancies will be published on our website.
+All vacancies will be published on our website and applications will be considered on a rolling basis.

 Accepting membership of the DRC Resettlement Roster implies accepting the following obligations:

 The DRC Resettlement Roster has the right to exclude a member if qualifications no longer match the demands of UNHCR, if they are unable to pass UNHCR’s integrity clearance or if performance during a DRC deployment or any other employment is not satisfactory.